jweiland-net/maps2/Documentation/UserManual/Maps2Record/Index.rst

  - :Field:
          Fill opacity
    :Description:
-         If 1 you will not see the Google Map behind the overlay.
+         If 1 you will not see the Google Maps behind the overlay.
          If 0 you will not see the overlay of the marker.
          We prefer to set that value a little bit lower than **stroke opacity**.
          If not set we get that value from Extensionmanager configuration.